 Advertisement

 5 Fortune 500 Companies

 The Omaha Police Department has approximately 900 sworn officers serving a 144-square-mile jurisdiction.
-Its unencrypted radio reflects a consistent Nebraska approach to government transparency.
+Until 2023, its unencrypted radio reflected a long-standing Nebraska approach to government transparency.

+Advertisement